wrathtafarian/js-charts/wiki/Style Directives.md

  - Font weight
  - Background color
  - Foreground color (font color)
+ - Border
- - Border & border radius
+ - Border radius
  - Box shadow

-> 👉 Refer to the [[Style Directive Chart]] page for detailed information about the `js-chart-*` style directives.
+💡 Refer to the [📊 js-chart-* Style Directives](../wiki/directives/Style%20Directive%20Chart.md) page for detailed information about the `js-chart-*` style directives.

 ## 🎨 js-color-*

-The `js-color-*` style directives are used to control the colors that are available to the chart.
+The `js-color-*` style directives are used to set the colors that are available to use on a chart.

 The `js-color-*` style directives also controls the **color positions** required for the following color palette types.

  - Discrete sequential
  - Discrete continuous
  - Diverging sequential
  - Diverging continuous

-> 👉 Refer to the [[Style Directive Color]] page for detailed information about the `js-color-*` style directives.
+💡 Refer to the [🎨 js-color-* Style Directives](../wiki/directives/Style%20Directive%20Color.md) page for detailed information about the `js-color-*` style directives.

 ## 🖱️ js-control-button-*

 The `js-control-button-*` style directives are used to customize the control buttons on a chart.

-The control buttons are used to execute the functions below.
+The control buttons allows the end-user to:

- - Send the chart to the printer.
+ - 🖨️ Send the chart to the printer.
- - Open the chart options menu.
+ - 🎮 Open the options menu.

-> 👉 Refer to the [[Style Directive Control Button]] page for detailed information about the `js-control-button-*` style directives.
+💡 Refer to the [🖱️ js-control-button-* Style Directives](../wiki/directives/Style%20Directive%20Control%20Button.md) page for detailed information about the `js-control-button-*` style directives.

 ## 🏷️ js-datalabel-*